Czarabrar/i2global-Assessment/README.md

 for news i have used SauravKanchan/NewsAPI git account.

 if the user device cant able to provide the user lat long value, the exception are handled . and a text will be shown that the location not available.

+refer to the screenshots in the Assets/screenshots folder.

 # Troubleshooting